trizen/raku-rosettacode/programming_tasks/S/Special_characters.md

-Any lowercase backslash escape in a regex may be uppercased to negate it, hence <tt>\N</tt> matches anything that is not a newline.
+Any lowercase backslash escape in a regex may be uppercased to negate it, hence `\N` matches anything that is not a newline.